 “We were working in the fields of our farm when armed men approached us.
 They kidnapped three of us.
 They later killed my two friends.
 I am the only one living.”

 Agnes, a survivor of abduction by Boko Haram

 Agnes was only a teenager when Boko Haram kidnapped her.
 Life in the camp was horrific.
 “They forced us to work hard for them,” Agnes remembers.
 “They kept pushing us to denounce Christ.
 I was given to a woman who was married to one of the fighters.
 In secret, the woman was still a Christian.
 She told me to fake it.
 That if these people forced me to denounce Christ, I should say yes, but deep down within me I should hold on to Christ.”

 You might not blame Agnes if she had questioned where God was through her ordeal.
 But despite the horror, she found herself recalling over and over a song her father taught her and her siblings.

 “When my siblings and I grew up, we were sometimes very worried that people would attack us,” she says.
 “At those moments, my dad sang this song to us: ‘God will never forsake us.
 God will never abandon us.
 Even when there is suffering and persecution, God will never leave us.’”

 Agnes eventually escaped the camp after two years, but coming home was not easy.
 Thankfully, Open Doors partners have been supporting her with trauma counselling, and they are helping to end the stigma that surrounds young women who’ve suffered like Agnes.

 Deborah’s story as told by S.O. the Rapper

-Open Doors works through church partners to strengthen Christians in Nigeria with discipleship and persecution survival training, trauma care and economic empowerment projects.
+Open Doors works through local church partners to strengthen Christians in Nigeria with discipleship and persecution survival training, trauma care, relief aid and economic empowerment projects.